Learning to Fly: Let's simulate evolution in Rust (pt 3)

 //

-// that'd change is the *magnitude* of difference between
+// even 1000 generations - the only thing that'd change is the magnitude of the

 for _ in 0..10 {